mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 name:     Penumbraxx<br>
 text:     **Build** (2)<br>
           **Backstab** (2)<br>
-          Whenever this backstabs, transform it into a building with Build (1).
+          Whenever this backstabs, transform it into a structure with Build (1).

 name:     Sparrowhawk<br>
 text:     **Bond**: Put a Mist Dragon Seal into your hand.

 name:     Substitution<br>
-text:     Switch positions between an allied minion and your General.
+text:     Swap positions between an allied minion and your General.

 name:     Thunderbomb<br>
 text:     Deal 3 damage to an enemy and 1 damage to all enemies around it.

-name:     Twilight Fox<br>
+name:      Twilight Fox
-text:     **Backstab** (2)<br>
+text:      **Backstab** (2)
-          **Blood Surge**: Teleport in the same row to the opponent's back column and gain +2 movement until the end of turn.
+           **Blood Surge**: Teleport to your opponent's starting side's edge column, keeping to the same row.
+Gain +2 movement until the end of turn.

 name:     Twin Strike<br>
 text:     Deal 2 damage to exactly two random enemy minions.
 Draw a card at end of turn.